ordavidov/ocl_lab/docs/ocl_lab.md

 # OCL Lab Instructions

-Here are the installation instructions for participants of the OCL Lab.
+Here are the installation instructions for participants of the AAAI 2023 OCL Lab.

+They apply more generally

 ## GLPK Installation